 Protected Areas

 The noise generated is not expected to have an effect on the SAC harbour porpoise that surround the operations area.
-As noted, for high frequency cetaceans (this includes harbour porpoise) the cumulative SEL limits are significantly more prescriptive using the NOAA thresholds and therefore the impact is also likely to be significantly greater when adopting the NOAAs limits.
+As noted, for very high-frequency (VHF) cetaceans (this includes harbour porpoise) the cumulative SEL limits are significantly more prescriptive using the NOAA thresholds and therefore the impact is also likely to be significantly greater when adopting the NOAAs limits.
 However, noise is expected to be short in duration, low frequency and similar to that of background noise that is already present in the area.
 The operations are not expected to have an impact on the harbour porpoise and harbour porpoise prey species, which is part of the SAC Conservation Objectives for the area.

 As the scope of work is highly localised and of short duration and as such it is expected impacts to protected areas will be minimal.
 Therefore, it can be concluded that there will be no negative cumulative impact to the Conservation Objectives of the SNS SAC or Holdernesss Offshore MCZ.
 The operations are also deemed to be in compliance with relevant policies of the East Inshore and East Offshore Marine Plans.